isomerpages/moe-sgs/pages/School Canteen Advertisement.md

 * Address: 21 Serangoon North Ave 1, S555889
 * Contact No: 6288 9227
 * Email: sgss@moe.edu.sg
-* Contact Person: Mr Lou Gok Weng
+* Contact Person: Mr Tan Boo Kian

 ##### **Eligibility and criteria:**
 * Able to provide a variety of cooked set meals daily.
 A set meal is expected to include a carbohydrate-rich item, protein-rich item, vegetable and sliced fruit portion.